Africa Princess Cruise, 1º Bijagos, Guinea Bissau

 We appreciate the welcome from the military.
 After that, we go up to Av.
 Amilcar Cabral.

 At that hot hour, the main artery of the city remains almost deserted.
-As we examine the architecture Art Deco of the old cinema, three or four pigs cross it.
+As we examine the architecture Art Deco styles of the old cinema, three or four pigs cross it.

 On the opposite side of the street, a mural depicts the leader of the PAIGC, Amílcar Cabral, the martyred protagonist of Guinea Bissau's independence course.